 Authenticate with remote MCP servers

-Many remote MCP servers require authentication.
-Claude Code supports OAuth 2.0 authentication flow for secure connection to these servers.
+Many cloud-based MCP servers require authentication.
+Claude Code supports OAuth 2.0 for secure connections.

 1